Jools Holland OBE DL was born Julian Miles Holland on 24th January 1958 in Blackheath, South East London.

 Between 1988 and 1990, Jools performed in and co-hosted (with David Sanborn) two seasons of an acclaimed music performance programme, Night Music, on NBC.

 After presenting two series of Juke Box Jury in 1989 and then 26 shows of The Happening in 1990, Jools was asked in 1992 to host a new music programme for BBC2, which combined his talent and experience as a musician with his skills as a TV presenter.
 This was Later... with Jools Holland.
 The show has reawakened the innovative spirit of The Tube and celebrated 30 years and 100 years of BBC with a very special and star-studded show at the Eventim Apollo in Hammersmith, London, on Wednesday 5th October 2022.
-The show won the award for Sound: Factual at the British Academy Television Craft 2019 (BAFTA) and will soon start its 64th series.
+The show won the award for Sound: Factual at the British Academy Television Craft 2019 (BAFTA).

 Other television programmes include: Name That Tune; Don't Forget Your Toothbrush; Beat Route; Jools Meets The Saint; and, in 2002, Jools' History Of The Piano.
 Jools also conducted the interviews for the definitive Beatles Anthology and the Rolling Stones Biography.